TylerKnvpp/tylerknapp.dev/README.md

 ## How it Works

 This project is an interactive resume.
 It uses AI to answer questions about experience and projects in the first person.
-The LLM has access to a vectorized a text file containing context on how to answer.
+The LLM has access to a vectorized text file containing context on how to answer.

 The application uses OpenAI's embedding model to generate embeddings for each line in the text file.
 These embeddings are then saved in a Supabase database.
 When a user asks a question, the application generates an embedding for the question and finds the most similar embeddings in the database.
 The lines of text associated with these embeddings are used as context for the AI to generate a response.